 Take-profit levels

-Setting realistic take-profit levels based on analysis of potential resistance levels and price projections is essential.
-Consider using trailing stops to lock in profits as the price moves in your favour.
+Set realistic take-profit levels based on resistance analysis and price projections.
+Trailing stops can lock in gains as price moves in your favour without forcing you to guess the exact top.

 Diversification